danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 The compiled copy of library that shipped with your operating system likely [doesn't have this enabled](https://godbolt.org/z/Y4n99dx5j).
-At least your [web browser](https://bugs.chromium.org/p/chromium/issues/detail?id=1335422) may have this enabled (Chrome has since Q1 2023, but I don't know about any other Browser, [Chromium-derived or not](https://chromium.googlesource.com/chromium/src/+/master/docs/security/faq.md#how-can-i-know-which-fixes-to-include-in-my-downstream-project)).
+At least your [web browser](https://bugs.chromium.org/p/chromium/issues/detail?id=1335422) may have this enabled (Chrome has since Q1 2023, but I don't know about any other browser, [Chromium-derived or not](https://chromium.googlesource.com/chromium/src/+/master/docs/security/faq.md#how-can-i-know-which-fixes-to-include-in-my-downstream-project)).

 The same proposal introduces the [-Wunsafe-buffer-usage](